ProjectMOSAIC/mosaicCalc/cran-comments.md

 ## Downstream dependencies

-The only packages that directly depend on this package are `statisticalModeling` and `fastR`.
-These are begin updated simultaneously and will be submitted concurrently or a bit after.
+This package separates out some code from the `mosaic` package related to calculus.
+Since this is a first CRAN submission, nothing depends on this package yet, but two packages that depend on `mosaic` will need to be updated to depend on `mosaicCalc` as well.
+These are `statisticalModeling` and `fastR`.
+These are begin updated simultaneously and will be submitted concurrently or a bit after `mosaicCalc`.